Clinamenic/lattelier/README.md

 - **Radius**: Area of influence (50-500px)
 - **Falloff**: How strength diminishes with distance
 - **Distortion**: Random scrambling within radius (0-100%)
-- **Radial Lines**: Toggle lines from affected points to well center

 **Hover over wells** in the list to preview them on canvas!